 Our school ethos and Behaviour Policy revolve around our core values, including trust, friendship, forgiveness and compassion.
 Pupils are involved in discussions and assemblies related to what this means and how it is shown.
 Posters around the school reinforce our expectations and this is reiterated through our classroom and learning rules, as well as our Behaviour Policy.
 This is also included in a weekly assembly focus.

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying are supported by learning in RE and PSHE.
 We teach understanding of the beliefs of other faiths in RE lessons, and take part in multi-faith trips and activities.
-We participate in e-twinning activities which encourage children to learn about other communities around Europe.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Weekly assemblies reflect different religions and cultures.